 A VA-Accredited Lawyer Assures You’re in Compliance with all Laws

 When filing an appeal, completing forms, seeking higher-level reviews, or asking for a board review, your attorney will function as both your partner and your advocate.
 Having a VA-accredited law firm working on your behalf to ensure you receive the benefits that you deserve can make a huge difference in the outcome of your appeal.
 Keep in mind that VA disability lawyers are experts at navigating VA disability law.
-They know the ins-and-outs of the system, they know what judges are looking for when it comes to service-related evidence.
+They know the ins and outs of the system, they know what judges are looking for when it comes to service-related evidence.
 They can make sure that you’ve filed properly for all specific injuries and claims.
-For example, if you are suffering from post traumatic stress disorder and hearing loss, your attorney can make sure that the evidence is presented to the court regarding both disability claims.
+For example, if you are suffering from a post-traumatic stress disorder and hearing loss, your attorney can make sure that the evidence is presented to the court regarding both disability claims.